Sprixitite/InfiltrationEngine-SpongeAugments/README.md

 ### 4) Delete All Attributes
 Deletes **EVERY** attribute on every item in the selection, regardless of wether each attribute was created via the importer or not

-All of the above functions with the exception of the "Delete All Attributes" tool work on `Links`, `Bots`, `ConditionalGeometry`, `Glass`, most `Prop`s, and most `StateComponent`s, the Delete All Attributes tool functions regardless of selection
+All of the above functions with the exception of the "Delete All Attributes" tool work on `Links`, `Bots`, `ConditionalGeometry`, `Glass`, CustomProp `Motor`s, Prop Override `Base` parts, most `Prop`s, and most `StateComponent`s, the Delete All Attributes tool functions regardless of selection